 Now we need to scotch lock the brown and black wires to the fender driving light wires.
 This will allow the “Halo” to turn on when lights are in driving lights (one click forward on the light switch).

 I had to trim back some of the wiring protection to clear enough of the wire to install my scotch locks.

-Black wire from LED lamp goes to Black Wire
+The black wire from LED lamp goes to Black Wire

 Brown Wire from LED lamp goes to White & Green Wire

 The scotch lock is pretty simple and ingenious.
 Slip the wire you connecting too into the bottom of the assembly and then put the lamp wire into the top and “Clamp” that silver piece tightly with pliers.